Emanuel Swedenborg – The Favorite Seer of the Occult Revival

 Swedenborg And Swedenborgism As Influence on the Occult

-Swedenborg’s teachings became popular with the enthusiasts of the Occult Revival in the 19th century.
-For occultists, Swedenborg was a visionary whose doctrine of correspondences was just in line with the theosophical tradition of alchemist Paracelsus or the mystic Jakob Böhme, and who like John Dee, the occult philosopher and astrologer before him, communed with angels and imparted his belief to people based on his own personal experiences with the spirit world.
+Swedenborg’s teachings were popular with enthusiasts of the 19th-century Occult Revival.
+For them, Swedenborg was a visionary whose doctrine of correspondences was aligned with the theosophical tradition of alchemist Paracelsus or the mystic Jakob Böhme, and who, like John Dee, communed with angels.
+On the other hand, Kant criticized Swedenborg’s visions as mere “dreams of a spirit-seer.”

 Emanuel Swedenborg with the manuscript of »Apocalypsis Revelata«. (»The Apocalypse Revealed«).
 Painting by Per Krafft the Elder, about 19766.

-Emanuel Swedenborg with a print of »Apocalypsis Revelata«. (»The Apocalypse Revealed«).
-Painting by Per Krafft the Elder, about 1766.
+Emanuel Swedenborg with a print of “Apocalypsis Revelata” (The Apocalypse Revealed).
+Painting by Per Krafft the Elder, 1766.

-Although Swedenborg never founded a church, a cult, or an order, his teachings and theology influenced many who after his death gathered in small study groups to read and discuss his work.
-His Heavenly Doctrine was appealing especially to those who felt that Christianity at the time needed to be reformed through a more optimistic and comprehensive vision.
-Swedenborg’s reputation as a seer, his vision and experience of the spiritual realm, his accounts of talking to angels, and his belief in a heaven of divine love for all, became the fundamental belief of the New Church of Jerusalem, founded on May 7, 1787 in England.
+Swedenborg never founded a church, a cult, or an order.
+Yet, his teachings and theology influenced many who, after his passing, gathered in small study groups to read and discuss his work.
+His Heavenly Doctrine appealed to those who felt that Christianity at the time had to be reformed.
+Swedenborg’s reputation as a seer, his accounts of talking to angels, and his belief in a heaven of divine love for all became the fundamental beliefs of the New Church of Jerusalem, founded on May 7, 1787, in England.

-The New Church’s belief is that Swedenborg was truly chosen by God to write down his Heavenly Doctrine.
+The New Church believes that Swedenborg was chosen by God to write down his Heavenly Doctrine.
 Their fundamental Swedenborgian belief is that God, infinite and loving, is at the center of life, that the Bible contains deeper spiritual meaning for the soul, that those who pass become angels or spirits, and that heaven is dictated by state of being and what one loves most.

 Ornament from Arcana Coelestia depicting two angels close to the Sun.
 Angels are central to Swedenborg's theology and about them he said: "Angels never attack, as infernal spirits do.
 Angels only ward off and defend."

-The association with Spiritualism was opposed by some Swedenborgian groups stating that the practice of spiritualism may be dangerous and against Swedenborg’s recommendations, while others sided with the Spiritualist movement and embraced the practice.
-While Swedenborg himself was open and candid about his spiritual experiences, visions, and communion with angels and spirits, he did warn against making contact with the spirit world, as it may open the door to evil and unwanted spirits.
+The association with Spiritualism was opposed by some Swedenborgian groups, stating that the practice of spiritualism may be dangerous and against Swedenborg’s recommendations, while others sided with the Spiritualist movement and embraced the practice.
+While Swedenborg himself was open and candid about his visions and alleged experiences, he cautioned against contacting the spirit world, as it might invite unwanted spirits.

-He believed that the ability to communicate with the spirit world must be given as a gift from God and not a skill that should be developed.
+He believed that the ability to communicate with the spirit world must come from God, rather than being a skill that should be developed.
 However, Swedenborgian spiritists dismiss these warnings and continue to credit Swedenborg as one of the first modern mediums.
-Swedenborg’s visionary experiences of the spirit world were revelations, which made them either inherent or god-given, but they were not actively sought.

 “It is a belief (founded on knowledge) among the kabalists, that no more than the Hermetic rolls are the genuine sacred books of the seventy-two elders – books which contained the ‘Ancient Word’ – lost, but that they have all been preserved from the remotest times among secret communities.
 Emanuel Swedenborg says as much, and his words are based, he says, on the information he had from certain spirits, who assured him that ‘they performed their worship according to this Ancient Word’.
 ‘Seek for it in China,’ adds the great seer, ‘peradventure you may find it in Great Tartary’!”